tansanchian/ip/docs/README.md

 ```
 Got it.
 I've added this task:
 [T][] buy book
-"Now you have 1 tasks in the list. (included archived tasks)
+Now you have 1 tasks in the list. (included archived tasks)
 ```

 ## Adding deadline: ```deadline <description> /by <date>```